likhith12-pro/MHS/README.md

 **MHS (Modern Hostel System)** is a full-stack Hostel Management System developed to digitalize and simplify hostel administration processes.
 The system efficiently manages student records, room allocation, hostel details, and administrative workflows through a secure web-based platform.

-This project is developed as a **VTU Final-Year Academic Project** and follows real-world software development practices with a clear separation of frontend and backend.
+This project is developed as a **VTU MINI-PROJECT ** and follows real-world software development practices with a clear separation of frontend and backend.

 ---